 You should arrive early to the treatment center, especially if this is your first treatment.

 Wear comfortable, loose-fitting clothing.
 Depending on the location of the injury, and the preference of your healthcare provider, you may be asked to put on a hospital gown.
 The staff will quickly check your vitals (temperature, pulse and blood pressure) and ask you a few questions about your general health.

 Your physician may touch around the area to determine the ideal target spot.
 This is the area of maximum tenderness.
 He or she will mark the area with a surgical marking pen.
 If necessary, some imaging scans may be taken.
 This can include an ultrasound, an x-ray, or others.
 It is possible that the procedure may cause some minor discomfort or pain.
 To avoid this, local anesthesia may be administered.

 A conductive gel will be applied to the skin over the target area (the area previously marked with the surgical marking pen).
 This high viscosity gel will promote the transference of shockwave from the instrument to the tissue.
 This will enhance the effectiveness of the treatment.

-Regenerative Medicine treatments such as PRP can be used to effectively treat both acute wou and chronic injuries.
-This includes treatment-resistant conditions like the back pain mentioned above, achilles tendonitis, rotator cuff injuries, chronically sprained ankles, and plantar fasciitis.
-Our current understanding of the nature of chronic injuries at the cellular level is expanding rapidly.
+Regenerative Medicine treatments such as PRP can be used to effectively treat both acute wound and chronic injuries.
+This includes treatment-resistant conditions like the back pain, achilles tendonitis, rotator cuff injuries, chronically sprained ankles, and plantar fasciitis.
+Our current understanding of the nature of chronic injuries and wounds at the cellular level is expanding rapidly.
 As this continues to happen regenerative treatments such as PRP are expected to play a much larger role in wound care and musculoskeletal medicine.